-- 1. Complete top part with name, ID, and NetID. - 2.
+- 1. Complete top part with name, ID, net ID, phone, and email. - 2.
 Enter degree sought as "M.A." - 3.
 Enter field of study as "Communication." - 4.
 Leave area of concentration blank-we do not have any areas of concentration ("tracks" are different). - 5.
 List Major and Associate Advisors and obtain signatures on first page. - 6.
 Include date that you plan to complete degree (usually May of your second year).